Hurricane Harvey already triggering mandatory evacuations in Texas

 "A lot of people are taking this storm for granted, thinking it may not pose much of a danger to them," Gov. Greg Abbott told NBC affiliate KPRC in Houston.
 "Please heed warnings and evacuate as soon as possible."

-Harvey, driven by warm Gulf of Mexico waters, was expected to make landfall as a Category 3 storm just east of Corpus Christi around 1 a.m.
-Saturday.
+Harvey, driven by warm Gulf of Mexico waters, was expected to make landfall as a Category 3 storm just east of Corpus Christi between 10 p.m. and 2 a.m.
+ET Saturday.
+Heavy rain and widespread flooding will likely be what makes Harvey historic, said NBC News meteorologist Bill Karins.

-No storm that strong has hit Texas since 2008.
-The last Category 3 storm to pummel the U.S. was Hurricane Wilma in 2005 in Florida.

-The National Hurricane Center warmed Harvey was "dangerously approaching" the Texas coast early Friday, picking up more power and packing maximum sustained winds of 110 mph.
+"It's hard to imagine just how horrific and destructive this amount of water will be but it goes without saying that anyone who has decided to stay in a low-lying area is risking their lives," said Karins.

 Related: Gas Prices Rise as Hurricane Harvey Catches Oil Companies by Surprise

+The last Category 2 storm to hit Texas was Hurricane Ike in 2008.
+The last Category 3 storm to pummel the U.S. was Hurricane Wilma, which struck Florida in 2005.

+The National Hurricane Center warned Harvey was "dangerously approaching" the Texas coast early Friday, picking up more power and packing maximum sustained winds of 110 mph — close to the Category 3 threshold, according to the National Hurricane Center.

-The agency warned that "life-threatening and devastating flooding" was expected, adding that "Harvey is expected to become a major hurricane before it reaches the middle Texas coast."
+The agency added that "life-threatening and devastating flooding" was expected and that "Harvey is expected to become a major hurricane before it reaches" the Texas coast.

 Corpus Christi Mayor Joe McComb urged residents to be proactive — before it is too late.